Development of Final Fantasy XV: World design

 When first announced, XV used the mythos of Fabula Nova Crystallis, described by Kitase as "a backdrop and starting point" for the story.
 For Versus XIII, Nomura decided to focus more on the world and on realistic human characters.
 The terminology of the mythos, including the concept of l'Cie (magically imbued warriors burdened with a pre-determined task), was originally present in Versus XIII.
 A key figure in the mythos, the Goddess Etro, was originally represented in-game in a piece of artwork by Amano and was a key deity worshiped in the game world.
 During the transition process between Versus XIII and XV, the game "disconnected" from the mythos' core framework, existing as a thematic base for the world and story without being overtly expressed.
 While the adjustments were being decided upon, it was chosen to keep the mythos as part of XV, as much of the world was built upon it and would lose a lot of its substance if removed entirely.
 Instead, the team chose to adjust the mythos to fit the game's modern setting.
 Specific terminology such as "l'Cie" was removed so the game would retain an individual identity and introduce the concepts in an understandable way.
-A common theme carried over into XV was defined by Tabata as humans chosen by the crystal placing their lives at risk.
+A common theme carried over was defined by Tabata as the struggles of humans chosen by the divine crystal.
 The revised cosmology drew inspiration from Japanese folklore and various Western mythologies.
 The game's summoned monsters, referred to as "Astrals", were designed to play integral parts in the story and world as opposed to being simple monsters to be called into battle.
 They were intelligent beings that Noctis needed to forge a pact with rather than simply commanding them.
 Due to their key role in the story, the staff chose traditional Final Fantasy summons such as Leviathan and Titan instead of creating ones unique to the game.